jdlorimer/chinese-support-redux/Readme.md

 chinese-support-addon
 =====================

-Addon for Anki2 that may do some of the things that batterseapower’s pinyin-toolkit did for Anki2
+Addon for Anki2 that may one day do some of the things that batterseapower’s pinyin-toolkit did for Anki1

 Please do not expect too much from this.
 This is pretty much a hobby project.
 (I don’t even learn Chinese.)
 If anyone wants to do real work, ey is welcome to fork this or to send pull requests.